snoopwpf/snoopwpf/README.md

  * Find-View -Name -Type
    * This function recursively finds every WPF control whose name matches the _name_ parameter, and optionally must also match the same _type_.
    * For example, "Find-View -Type ([System.Windows.Controls.Border])" will find every _Border_ in the current window.

+## Notes

+When cloning this repository, please ensure your core.autocrlf is set to true.

 ## License